beer-root/toris/FAQ.md

 Why a BeerWare licence?
 -----------------------

 Buy us a beer.
 We'll explain to you.
-We'e not sure it'll be cristal clear, but, let's give it a try.
+We're not sure it'll be cristal clear, but, let's give it a try.

 Where the beer-root comes from?
 -------------------------------